 APR in the context of interest rates

 There are various forms of interest rates in the financial world, so being familiar with their characteristics not only helps you to distinguish them but also gives you practical guidance when you are facing a situation involving a financial transaction.

-Perhaps the best way to demonstrate the strengths of APR and illustrate the capabilities of this APR Calculator is to give a few examples of APR in the most common interest rates, so we can demonstrate their peculiarities from a borrowing point of view.
+Perhaps the best way to demonstrate the APR's strengths and illustrate this APR Calculator's capabilities is to give a few examples of APR in the most common interest rates, so we can demonstrate their peculiarities from a borrowing point of view.
 The most frequently used interest rates are:

 - Nominal Interest Rate (r)

 In the following, we delineate these rates so you will have a solid foundation of knowledge from which you can fully understand the power of our APR calculator.

 The most basic interest rate is a nominal interest rate, also known as simple interest (or the headline or quoted interest rate).
 Learn more about this in our simple interest calculator.
 If you are unsure what rate someone refers to in the media or a financial discussion, it is probably this one.
 It is also the number that banks usually advertise as the interest rate on a particular loan.
 The nominal interest rate represents the borrowing cost of the loan over a year, i.e., as a percentage of the loan amount.
 However, two important reasons might cause you to turn to other types of interest rates if you are about to measure the real yearly cost of your loan: